rtlemos/spilhaus/README.md

-Currently, the Spilhaus projection is missing in PROJ, making it unavailable for R and Python enthusiasts: https://github.com/OSGeo/PROJ/issues/1851.
+Currently, the Spilhaus projection is missing in PROJ, making it unavailable for R and Python enthusiasts, among others: https://github.com/OSGeo/PROJ/issues/1851.
+This repo contains two scripts:

+- `spilhaus.R`, which contains the main functions that you may want to use, and
+- `example.R`, which demonstrates how to use the functions to create and plot a dataset using the Spilhaus projection.

-The functions
+In `spilhaus.R`, the functions

 - `from_lonlat_to_spilhaus_xy` and
 - `from_spilhaus_xy_to_lonlat`

-let you move between Mercator and Spilhaus projections.
+let you move between Mercator and Spilhaus projections; the function

-The function

 - `make_spilhaus_xy_gridpoints`

-lets you create a square grid of Spilhaus coordinates.
+lets you create a square grid of Spilhaus coordinates; and the function

-Finally, the function

 - `pretify_spilhaus_df`